RiceCake915/forza_moza_mapping--D_pad-implement-with-button-only/README.md

 # IMPORTANT!
 You have to remap your controls in game after replacing the config file!
 Otherwise it will not work!

+Only edited Moza R5 config for D_pad *InputType* from switch to button, as I cannot get the original to work with switch InputType to have the d_pad icon on Anna and Link function.

 ## Forza Horizon 6

 ### Fixes